dkomics/ilri-africa-cdc-training/artic-ont-viral/practicals/README.md

     the alignment files in the appropriate directory.
 Carry out the steps that
     will:
     - The `FLAG` column in the alignment format allows us to identify the mapped or unmapped reads.
-Extract reads that align to the reference genome
+Extract reads that map to the reference genome
     - Sort the resulting mapped alignment
     - Index the alignment according to `coordinate`
     - Generate statistics on the resulting alignment